top of page

 D. Applying for an apartment

 Contact the landlord for the property you want to lease.
-Application fees fund background and credit checks.
-The cost is about $25 to $100, with $35 to $75 being the most common.
+Be prepared for application fees, background and credit checks.
+The cost can vary depending on the landlord.
 These fees are usually non-refundable.
 Some states regulate the application fee so that it cannot exceed the actual costs incurred to do a credit check and get a background report.

 E. Be prepared for a background check